Gallipoli

 Ending Explained: Gallipoli

-The final moments of Gallipoli reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Gallipoli reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Gallipoli Real vs. Reel: Is it Based on a True Story?